gumaerc-testorg/7.003-Spring-2022/content/pages/syllabus.md

 ## Laboratory Notebooks and Manuals

 Maintaining an updated record of your daily work in the lab is an essential component of research.
-Therefore, each student is required to maintain an electronic laboratory notebook using the [LabArchives](https://www.labarchives.com/) platform.
+Therefore, each student is required to maintain an electronic laboratory notebook using the {{% resource_link "279ea686-0a30-4bea-be27-5f446aab20bc" "LabArchives" %}} platform.

 Each student will need a lab manual for 7.003.
 The manual contains the experiments and background information for the course and is required to perform the lab and prepare each day’s laboratory notebook entry.
 A digital PDF copy of the Spring 2022 lab manual is available in the {{% resource_link "e3980838-0bb7-4a70-a85c-5e57560844ed" "Lab Manual" %}} section.